 The quiet screech of seabirds and lapping waters on the beach make for a gentle awakening.
 Coffee is ready and from our camp you can see whales and dolphins in the lagoon.
 Breakfast is served and we pack up.
 Our whale watching panga arrives around 9:00 AM and off we go for a 2-hour whale watching session.
 Typically when our guide sees a whale and calf, we approach and stop about 100-150 meters away.
 The motor is put into idle.
 Then it’s up to the whale to come closer or not.
 Some do and some don’t.
 Depending on conditions we either stay in the bay entirely or may head out through the mouth of the bay (the boca) to see whales in the more open seas.
 Eventually we make our way back to the town dock at Lopez Mateos.
 We have lunch in a local restaurant run by a fishing cooperative, then continue about 2 ½ hours back to Loreto.

 We have a farewell dinner and share memories of our time together.

 Extend Your Stay or Departure Day

 Option of spending one more day at the whale camp is possible.
 If not extending your stay head home or on to further travels.

 Note: Our whale camp has 10 tents and a capacity for up to 20 guests.
 While you may be in a smaller group during the Loreto and mountain exploration portions of the trip, there may be other people sharing the whale camp.
-Each tent is separated from other tents by 20-50 feet (7-15 meters).
 Meals are served outdoors, weather permitting.
 Otherwise they are served in our large 30’ diameter dome tents where we also give our evening naturalist presentations.

 Dates & Rates

-Daily departures available for private groups November through May
+Daily departures available for private groups Mid-January to Mid-March.

 Where there are options we have based these prices on mid range accommodations.
 Should you wish higher range hotels or private vacation rentals we are happy to provide a quote.
 Please just ask your Adventures Consultant.